 In Situ observation covers direct negotiated contracts with different in-situ networks.
 It will be established in order to strengthen and consolidate the in-situ observational data streams from a number of key international networks identified in the Delegation Agreement.
 Work will be in the area of Near-Real-Time data transmission, Quality Check / Quality Assurance and automatic flagging of the data and general improvement of the data flow (e.g. on metadata...) to cater for the specific operational requirements of CAMS.
 Conversely, through its automated data assimilation and monitoring processes, CAMS will report to these networks about data quality (missing data, suspected data issues...).
 The networks concerned are ACTRIS, EEA/EIONET, EAN pollen information, GAW, IAGOS, ICOS, and NDACC.
-The estimated budget foreseen for this activity is EUR XXXXXX.
+The estimated budget foreseen for this activity is EUR 2 600 000.

 Global processing corresponds to main modelling and value-adding chains focusing on the entire Earth.
 The global processing system will be operated in two modes to deliver the products required by the users for a daily/routine production for near real time analyses and forecast and for a re-analyses production stream providing multi-annual consistent datasets with a froze model/assimilation system.
 This service delivers information products in four thematic areas: greenhouse gases, reactive gases, aerosols, and fire emissions.
 Focused development activities are needed to continually upgrade the production system.
-In terms of satellite data specific efforts in 2019, the consolidation of the operational use of Sentinel-3 and -5p are the highest priority..
-The estimated budget foreseen for Global production and system development is EUR XXXXXX.
+In terms of satellite data specific efforts in 2019, the consolidation of the operational use of Sentinel-3 and -5p are the highest priority.
+These Sentinel data streams are expected to become available in the second part of 2018, it has not been possible to include them in the CAMS reanalysis, which is nearing completion in 2018.
+However, they will be included in the 2nd CAMS reanalysis (production to start in 2021) and, before this, will be included in necessary preparatory activities.
+The estimated budget foreseen for Global production and system development is EUR 6 100 000.

 Regional processing corresponds largely to main modelling and value-adding chain covering the European Union domain as well as the European Environment Agency's member states.
 This area can be covered with a higher spatial resolution (of the order of 10 km on the horizontal) and support in particular further modelling activities for sub-regions, as well as Air Quality monitoring and forecasting national activities.
 Service aspects are distinguished in respect to model, data assimilation, and ensemble processing developments.
 CAMS participates in the FAIRMODE community to contribute to the harmonization of regional modelling in Europe.
-The estimated budget foreseen for Regional production is EUR XXXXXX.
+The estimated budget foreseen for Regional production is EUR 4 200 000.

 Supplementary services are relative to applications processing, services and products that are provided in addition to (and are built on top of) the main global and EU/regional processing outputs.
 The products ranges are: products in support of policy users (annual European air quality assessment reports, daily "green scenarios" forecasts and source-receptor calculations to infer the origin of air pollution); solar radiation products; global greenhouse gases surface flux inversions (net fluxes of CO2; emissions of CH4 and N2O); climate forcings related to atmospheric composition changes since the pre-industrial period.
-The estimated budget for seen for this is EUR XXXXXX.
+The estimated budget for seen for this is EUR 2 000 000.